Everything you need to know about WordPress Hooks

 Why do we use hooks?

 Now that we know what WordPress hooks are, we understand that these are absolutely essential to WordPress developers.
-Here are some ideas that tell us why we actually should use hooks:
+Here at Templatetoaster WordPress website builder, let’s see some ideas that tell us why we actually should use hooks:

 - Since a lot of the core functions on the WordPress platform make use of actions and filters, hooks have the ability to technically change everything on WordPress.